Free Listen to the audiobook for kids:

-A small Christmas tree grew on the edge of a forest clearing.
-From the side, the little tree could look at the big trees in the forest.
-They were very big compared to him.
+A small fir tree grew on the edge of a vast forest.
+On one side, the little tree could look at the big trees in the forest that were much taller.

-Close beside him stood an old oak tree.
+Close by stood an old oak tree.
 It had a huge trunk and a mighty crown.
-It was very proud of its size and had a high reputation in the forest.
+It was very proud of its size and was well known throughout the forest.

-Wild boars, mice, and many other animals came as soon as the harvest was ripe.
-Many birds of the forest stayed in the upper part of the crown and had a wonderful view over the whole forest.
+Wild boar, mice, and many other animals relied on the oak tree when its acorns were ripe.
+Birds also lived in the upper part of the crown and had a wonderful view over the whole forest.

-But one day, something quite extraordinary happened.
-On a snowy winter day, the Christmas tree became aware of a loud noise.
-Suddenly it heard happy children’s voices close by and a big tractor drove up.
+Then one day, something quite extraordinary happened.
+It was snowing when the little fir tree heard a loud noise.
+Then it heard children’s voices as a big tractor drove up.

 “Daddy, look!
-That’s the most beautiful Christmas tree I’ve ever seen!” exclaimed a little girl with blonde braids under her red bobble hat.
+That’s the most beautiful Christmas tree I’ve ever seen!” exclaimed a little girl with blonde braids and a red bobble hat.

 Suddenly, many children were running around the little fir tree.

 “Let’s take this one, please!” said another child.
 “It will be the most beautiful Christmas tree we have ever decorated!”

 Their father now came over and said, “Yes, it has grown really beautifully.
 It shall be our festive tree this Christmas.”